International Experience Canada (IEC) is a program designed to allow youth the opportunity to work in Canada for temporary periods.

 - Submit your profile and choose the IEC pools you want to be in.

-- If you receive an Invitation to Apply via MyCIC, you will 10 days start your application or to decline the invitation.
-If you accept, click the “Start Application” button in your MyCIC account to start the work permit application process.
+- If you receive an Invitation to Apply via your account, you will 10 days to start your application or to decline the invitation.
+If you accept, click the “Start Application” button in your account to start the work permit application process.

-- After you press the button “Start Application” in MyCIC, you have 20 days from that day, regardless of whether you accept on day 1 or 10, to complete, pay and submit the work permit application.
+- After you press the button “Start Application”, you have 20 days from that day, regardless of whether you accept on day 1 or 10, to complete, pay and submit the work permit application.

-- (Young Professional and International Coop categories: before your 20 days expire, your employer needs to pay the $230 Employer Compliance Fee through the Employer Portal.
+- For Young Professional and International Coop categories,your employer needs to pay the $230 Employer Compliance Fee through the Employer Portal before your 20 days expire.
 Ask your employer to send you the offer of employment number they will get after they have paid their fees.
 You need this number to apply for your work permit.)

 - Upload all supporting documents, including police and medical exam certificates, if applicable (if you don’t have the supporting documents, you can upload proof that you have applied to undertake a medical exam and that a police certificate request has been sent).

-- Pay your participation fee of CAD $150 with a credit card through the online payment system in MyCIC.
+- Pay your participation fee of CAD $150 with a credit card through the online payment system in your account.

-- (Working Holiday Category: pay your open work permit holder fee of CAD $100 at this time as well.)
+- For Working Holiday Category, applicants pay their open work permit holder fee of CAD $100 at this time as well.

-- At this point, Immigration, Refugees and Citizenship Canada (IRC, formerly Citizenship and Immigration Canada, or CIC) begins its temporary work permit application assessment.
-IRC may ask you to provide additional documents.
+- At this point, Immigration, Refugees and Citizenship Canada (IRCC) begins its temporary work permit application assessment.
+IRCC may ask you to provide additional documents.
 This is the last chance to withdraw from IEC and obtain refunds.
+IRCC typically processes complete applications within eight weeks.

 - This letter is to be presented upon arrival at a Port of Entry (such as an international airport) in Canada, whereupon a work permit may be obtained.